Brewery Contreras

 René Contreras

 René Contreras buys the brewery from the family Latte.
-As of now, the brewery remains in the hands of the family Contreras.
+As of now, the brewery remains in the hands of the Contreras family.
 René is a descendant of the noble family "de Contreras" that had fled Spain during the Spanish Revolution.

 1920